YuriDolukhanyan/react-js-todo-web-app/README.md

-# React TODO List App
+# React JS : TODO List WEB App

 This is a simple but powerful React TODO List application that demonstrates a variety of useful React concepts including state management, controlled components, conditional rendering, list filtering, and local storage integration.
 Built using hooks useState and useEffect.